 From naturally disinfecting your kitchen sponges to sanitising hard surfaces, removing bloodstains, and naturally keeping whites white, amongst a myriad of uses, there are so many things you can clean with hydrogen peroxide.

-Whilst it is an effective natural cleaner, there are some safety concerns.
-Never mix hydrogen peroxide with vinegar as it can be very harmful to your health (see my guide to white vinegar for cleaning for the full details).
+Whilst it is an effective natural cleaner, there are some safety concerns that you need to take heed of.
+First, never mix hydrogen peroxide with vinegar as it can be very harmful to your health (see my guide to cleaning with white vinegar for the full details).
 And never mix hydrogen peroxide with bleach, as again this can be incredibly dangerous.
+Doing so can release poisonous gases.

 What Strength Hydrogen Peroxide Is Best For Cleaning?